spurgj/3155-paper/Paper/README.md

 Below are the resources you should start in your investigation:

 * Python uses [PEPs][] (Python Enhancement Proposals) for language proposals.
 Two mailing lists are typically used, [python-ideas][] and [python-dev][] to discuss PEPs and their implementation.
 In addition, you may find the "What's new in Python x.y" useful in understanding the scope of changes; you may want to look at series of these "What's new" summations.
 * Scala use SIPs (Scala improvement processes).
-FIXME.
+The Scala website maintains a list of pending, completed, and rejected Scala Improvement Processes ([SIPs][]).
 * Java uses two community processes, JEPs and JSRs.
 FIXME.
+* PHP uses the PHP Extension Community Library ([PECL][]) to develop and maintain C extensions for PHP.
+PECL extensions are coordinated with the [PEAR][] package manager.
+* Erlang utilizes the Erlang Enhancement Process ([EEP][]) derives in part from the Python Enhancement Process.
+The [eeps@erlang.org][] mailing list facilitates discussion and development of individual Erlang Extension Proposals.

 FIXME (keep for now) other languages should be added above, with links; see below for extra credit.